 Picking up the road towards Berchidda, it’s easy to make very fast progress on the new bike.
 As we hurtle past the dense gorse bushes and towering Prickly Pear cacti, it’s comforting to find that the brakes are as good as the new chassis.

 In fact, the brakes on the new Africa Twin are the only elements that managed to survive from the previous model, it’s easy to see why.

-At the front, the twin 310 mm wave discs and radial mounted four-pot calipers manage to combine massive stopping power with delicate control and, when combined with the semi active suspension, ABS and Bridgestone Battlecross AX41T hoops, will allow you to haul the bike up from silly speeds to standstill without a murmur.
-At the rear, there’s an equally responsive single pot caliper and 256mm disc, and with roads lined with those cacti, that’s a massive plus.
+At the front, the twin 310 mm wave discs and radial-mounted four-pot calipers manage to combine massive stopping power with delicate control and, when combined with the semi-active suspension, ABS and Bridgestone Battlecross AX41T hoops, will allow you to haul the bike up from silly speeds to a standstill without a murmur.
+At the rear, there’s an equally responsive single-pot caliper and 256mm disc, and with roads lined with those cacti, that’s a massive plus.